ShadowCloneLabs/GlutamateMCPServers/README.md

 ## License

-This project repo is licensed under the MIT License - see the LICENSE file for details.
+This repo (the mcp servers created by glutamate team) is licensed under the MIT License - see the LICENSE file for details.